Breaking the SFT Plateau: Multimodal Structured Reinforcement Learning for Chart-to-Code Generation: Conclusion

 \section{Conclusion}

 In this work, we investigate the performance plateau of Supervised Fine-Tuning (SFT) in chart-to-code generation and propose a Multimodal Structured Reinforcement Learning (MSRL) strategy to overcome it.
 We begin by constructing a 3M-pair training corpus from real-world tables to systematically demonstrate that merely increasing SFT data leads to diminishing returns.
-To overcome this limitation, we introduce the MSRL strategy.
-It optimizes the saturated SFT model through a two-stage training process, guided by a novel multi-granularity reward function that assesses both textual and visual correctness.
-The textual reward employs a rule-based method to verify code accuracy across five key aspects, while the visual reward utilizes a render-and-compare mechanism, where an MLLM scores the similarity between the generated chart and the ground truth.
-Our experiments demonstrate that our model achieves new state-of-the-art performance on standard benchmarks, surpassing all open-source models and rivaling powerful proprietary ones.
+To address this, we introduce the MSRL, which optimizes the saturated SFT model using a two-stage training process guided by a multi-granularity reward function that assesses both textual and visual correctness.
+Our approach achieves new state-of-the-art performance on standard benchmarks, surpassing all open-source models and rivaling powerful proprietary ones.
 We make significant contributions to the field, including the curation of a large-scale dataset for a definitive empirical analysis of the SFT performance bottleneck, and the development of the MSRL framework.